Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 Good to talk to you too.

-To go along with what you're saying earlier about uh uh who they uh the the left leftists don't know who they have in the office of the White House.
+To go along with what you were saying earlier about who they, the leftists don't know who they have in the office of the White House, there's no wonder that they don't know because they haven't been asking him any questions.

-And I'd I'd like to just make an observation of the uh statement that he made today, President Obama, that he would be willing to freeze the domestic spending in the budget for the next three years.
+And I'd like to just make an observation of the statement that he made today, President Obama, that he would be willing to freeze the domestic spending in the budget for the next three years.

-But then if you remember a few years back when President Bush did this, you remember what they called him?
+But then if you remember a few years back when President Bush did this, do you remember what they called him?

 Right.